 Configuring And Customizing Sections, Rows & Module

-Every row, section, and the module can be customized in many types.
+Every row, section, and module can be customized in many types.
 An element’s setting panel can be accessed by clicking on the gear icon that comes when hovering on any other element of the page.
 This launches the settings panel for the selected element, which is divided into three tabs: Design, Content, and Advanced.

 Every tab is designed to make the adjustments and the access user friendly and effortless.
-The content, images, admin labels, video, links can be added into the content tabs.
+The content, images, admin labels, video, links can be added to the content tabs.
 The built-in design per element is done in the design tab.